LabChameleon/labchameleon.github.io/_news/announcement_mila.md

 related_posts: false
 ---

 I have been awarded a nine-month scholarship by the German Academic Exchange Service (DAAD) and will be joining MILA in Montreal as an incoming student starting in September.
-I will be working in Professor Castro’s laboratory on the dependencies between RL hyperparameters and environment properties.
+I will be working in Professor Castro’s lab on the dependencies between RL hyperparameters and environment properties.
 Super excited to go!